 Since humidifiers add moisture to the nasal passages and respiratory systems, they could also help decrease snoring and, in some cases, do away with it entirely giving you a full night of uninterrupted sleep.

 And, do you apply more moisturizing products in the winter?
 That could be due to the air drying out your skin and lips, leading to itchy, dull spots and cracks.
 Adding moisture with the help of a humidifier will help keep your skin and lips smooth by preventing the dry, flakiness that often comes along with the cold winter months.

 Save on Energy Bills

 A whole-home humidifier doesn’t just add to your health – it adds to your wallet.
 Increasing the amount of moisture in the air generally helps your home feel warmer at a lower temperature, reducing your heating expenses.
 Low humidity can also lessen the efficiency of your home’s heating system.
-Air that captures more moisture can maintain more heat, which means it will feel warmer.
-Accordingly, low humidity in your home means the air will feel cooler, causing you to have to turn up the heat more than necessary to feel comfortable.
+Air that captures more moisture can hold more heat, which means it will feel warmer.
+Accordingly, low humidity in your home means the air will seem cooler, causing you to have to turn up the heat more than necessary to feel comfortable.